 61st Fighter Squadron / 56th Fighter Group

-Above: John E. Panagiote pose inside the cockpit of a 61st FS Thunderbolt.
+Collage Above Right: John E. Panagiote poses inside the cockpit of a 61st FS Thunderbolt.
 His final resting place in Lebanon National Cemetery, KY, USA, along with a photograph of him during his training and along with his wife after the war follows clockwise.
 (Peter Randall & Nigel Julian, David Eschman)

-Right Above and Below Left: Damaged P-47M 44-21197, HV-O named 'Joy Boy' of the 56th Fighter Group after a mid air collision on March 13th 1945.
-In attempting a wheels down landing on rough ground, the P-47 flipped over onto its back.
+Right & Below Left: Damaged P-47M 44-21197, HV-O named 'Joy Boy' of the 56th Fighter Group after a mid-air collision on March 13th, 1945.
+In attempting wheels down landing on rough ground, the P-47 flipped over onto its back.
 Tragically both pilots involved, Lt.
 Luther Hines and Lt.
 Robert Tuttle were killed.
-Interestingly, 'Joy Boy' wasn't Luther Hines assigned aircraft, and the 'Joy Boy' artwork along with the intact engine cowling later appeared on P-47 44-21202, HV-P used by Panagiote on 18 April, 1945 mission.
+Interestingly, 'Joy Boy' wasn't Luther Hines assigned aircraft, and the 'Joy Boy' artwork along with the intact engine cowling later appeared on P-47 44-21202, HV-P used by Panagiote on the 18 April 1945 mission.
 (Peter Randall & Nigel Julian)

 Sources & Thankings

 Special Thankings to excellent 56th FG researchers Nigel Julian and Peter Randall.

 1. AFHRA Squadron and Group History Reels A0746, A0747, B0151, B0152

 2. Beware the Thunderbolt!
 The 56th FG in WW2.
 David R. McLaren, isbn: 0887406602, Schiffer Publishing 1994.

 3. Aviation Elite 002, 56th Fighter Group, Roger Freeman, Osprey Publishing, isbn: 978-1841760476, August 2000